EU unity on Russia sanctions fraying despite tough talk

 British Foreign Secretary Philip Hammond said he was alarmed by reports in British papers that at least 23 Russian military vehicles had crossed the border, and warned Moscow of serious consequences if it did not withdraw any forces it had there.

-NATO Secretary General Anders Fogh Rasmussen later said there had been a “Russian incursion” into Ukraine, but stopped short of characterizing it as an invasion.
+NATO Secretary General Anders Fogh Rasmussen later said there had been a “Russian incursion” into Ukraine, but stopped short of characterising it as an invasion.

 Ministers from two of the more hawkish EU countries, Sweden and Latvia, said the EU could impose more sanctions if the Ukraine situation deteriorated or Russia used an aid convoy as a pretext for invasion.